-Fixed-Interest loans available to student borrowers.
-Interest is paid by the government while the student continues to be enrolled at least half-time.
-Payments are deferred until 6 months after graduation or withdrawal below half-time status.
-4.29% fixed interest rate is given for loans disbursed after July 1, 2015.
+A Fixed-interest loan available to student borrowers.
+Interest is paid while the student is enrolled.
+Payments are deferred until 6 months after graduation, withdrawal, or enrollment drops below half-time status.

 First-time applicants for Federal Direct Loans must complete sign a Master Promissory Note before loans will be disbursed.